tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 Answer: 2 possible approaches

-1. GET ISBN for the book from the web
+1. Find the ISBN for the book from the web
 2. Query by ISBN using format [https://openlibrary.org/api/books?bibkeys=ISBN:0333710932]
 3. In the response returned use https://covers.openlibrary.org/b/id/6506875-S.jpg
 4. Replace S with L
 5. GET call to https://covers.openlibrary.org/b/id/6506875-L.jpg

-1. GET ISBN for the book from the web
+1. Find the ISBN for the book from the web
 2. From documentation learn adding & to the query by ISBN format [https://openlibrary.org/api/books?bibkeys=ISBN:0333710932&jscmd=data]
 3. Look up for response "large": "https://covers.openlibrary.org/b/id/6506875-L.jpg"
 4. GET call to https://covers.openlibrary.org/b/id/6506875-L.jpg